Egypt: Temples, Pyramids, the Nile and More

 Khan El Khalili Market

 This is one of the more popular markets in Cairo.
-We visited and found a lot of nice things here, including a plate that we purchased that has a picture of Nefertiti on it.
+I visited and found a lot of nice things here, including a plate that we purchased that has a picture of Nefertiti on it.
 The market was pretty empty, not sure if it was because it was a weekday and early or again, because of Coronavirus.
-Not all of the stores were open but we found it sufficient enough to be able to stroll around and get a nice peek at some of the items.
-One of the signature items to purchase in Cairo is the Papyrus painting.
+Not all of the stores were open but I found it sufficient enough to be able to stroll around and get a nice peek at some of the items.
+One of the signature items to purchase in Cairo is a Papyrus painting.
 It can be found in many of the shops & ‘museums’ (which are really just galleries).
 These paintings are done on pieces of papyrus paper and donned with colorful & traditional Egyptian designs.
-We ended up purchasing one and now it hangs on our wall here at home, a little piece of Egypt here on Long Island.
+I ended up purchasing one and now it hangs on my wall here at home.

 Haggling here and throughout all of Egypt is commonplace and you might be missing out on something for a great price if you don’t.
 Don’t be afraid to state the price you want to pay and be firm about it.
 Walk away if they do not come down to the price you are comfortable with.
 Most of the time, if they see you walk away, they don’t want to lose out on a sale and will give you your price.